jordanbell2357/jordanbell2357.github.io/writing/_posts/.ipynb_checkpoints/2023-01-19-category-of-sets-checkpoint.md

 title: The category of sets
 ---

-Paul R. Halmos. *Naive Set Theory*.
+> Paul R. Halmos. *Naive Set Theory*.
 Van Nostrand Reinhold Company.
 1960.

 # Section 1, "The Axiom of Extension"

-Halmos, Section 1, p.
+p.
 2:

 > **Axiom of extension.** Two sets are equal if and only if they have the same elements.

 # Section 2, "The Axiom of Specification"

-Halmos, Section 2, p.
+p.
 6:

 > **Axiom of specification.** To every set $$A$$ and to every condition $$S(x)$$
 > there corresponds a set $$B$$ whose elements are exactly those elements $$x$$ of